ReDI-School/fullstack_bootcamp/volunteers/support_session.md

 ## Overview

-**💡 Intention:** Learners present their solutions to the weekly milestones in small groups.
+**💡 Intention:** Learners present their individual solution to the weekly milestones in small groups.
 Coaches give feedback and help the students advance.\
 **⭐ Desired Outcome:** Students learn how to present their solutions and receive feedback from a coach.
-Students finish the milestone and are ready to start the next milestone on Tuesday. \
+Students finish their respective milestone and are ready to start the next milestone on Tuesday. \
 **📝 Agenda:** 1.
 Everyone joins the Zoom Call.
 2. Coaches initiate breakout sessions.
 Every coach joins one student group. \
 **👤 Roles and rules:** 4 Coaches lead breakout rooms with 4-5 students in each.
 Every student shares their solution to the milestone.
-Coaches give feedback and help students finish the milestone. \
+Coaches give feedback and help students finish their respective milestone. \
 **📅 Timeline:** Mondays, 19:00 - 21:00 \
 **🖥️ Tools:** Online Session via Zoom.
 You can find the Zoom link in Slack.